Algomorph/pyboostcvconverter/README.md

 This is minimalist C++ sample code for porting C++ functions/classes using OpenCV Mat as arguments directly (w/o explicit conversions) to python.
 It was originally inspired by [code by Yati Sagade](https://github.com/yati-sagade/blog-content/blob/master/content/numpy-boost-python-opencv.rst).

-It is mainly intended to be used as boilerplate code for your own C++ libraries which use OpenCV and which you'd like to call from Python code or a Python shell.
-Directly linking the generated library to other C++ code statically or dynamically is _not_ supported / has _not_ been tested.
+It is mainly intended to be used as boilerplate code for your own C++ libraries which use OpenCV and which you'd like to call from Python code or a Python shell. ~Directly linking the generated library to other C++ code statically or dynamically is _not_ supported / has _not_ been tested.~ The provided CMake now _also_ demonstrates how to build another library and link a static version of the PBCVT.
+To do so, pass `-DBUILD_TEST_PROJECT=ON` to cmake or enable the corresponing entry in cmake-gui.
+For details, see **Usage** below.

 Compatibility
 -----------------
 This code is compatible with OpenCV 2.X, 3.X, and 4.X.
-This code supports Python 2.7 and Python 3.X.
-You can pick one by setting PYTHON_DESIRED_VERSION to 3.X or 2.X in CMake.
+This code supports Python 2.7 and Python 3.X. => You can pick one by passing `-DPYTHON_DESIRED_VERSION=3.X` or `=2.X` to cmake.

 Disclaimer
 -----------------